-Smart Factory processes (known increasingly under the term Industry 4.0) pass through several stages: connectivity, visibility, transparency, predictions, adaptability all the way to digital services complementing the production processes.
-This applies in particular to “brownfield” plants, i.e. existing machine facilities: At the heart of it all is connectivity.
+Smart Factory processes (known increasingly under the term Industry 4.0) pass through several stages: connectivity, visibility, transparency, predictions and adaptability – all the way to digital services complementing the production process.
+This applies in particular to “brownfield” plants, i.e. existing machine facilities.
+At the heart of it all is connectivity.
 This must be incorporated in a holistic OT/IT architecture right from the outset.
 FORCAM and SAP offer this holistic architecture with the SAP Digital Manufacturing Cloud.

 In six articles for common machine types, we outline how companies can use the FORCAM FORCE™ EDGE connectivity layer to connect all machines – regardless of manufacturer, vintage or control system – and process the data for example in the SAP DMC (Digital Manufacturing Cloud) or SAP ME/MII.

 Factory assembly lines involve highly complex processes – from the delivery of raw materials and parts to actual assembly, painting and coating work, storage and delivery.
 Accordingly, assembly lines come in all shapes and sizes.
 As a result, installing and running an assembly line calls for sophisticated planning of workflows and logistics.
 Cloud-based, data-driven manufacturing offers the greatest benefits.